rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 	| [] -> []
 ```

 The function is simple, but not tail-recursive.
-To obtain a tail recursive version, we collect the result in ana rgument `accum`:
+To obtain a tail recursive version, we collect the result in an argument `accum`:

 ```ocaml
 let rec rev accum function